crashdean/PyPoll_Challenge/README.md

 The script for this election is an example of the poweer of Python.
 The funtion of the audit can be used to analize any election data set with just a few changes to the variables.
 Since the data was in CSV format, any voting data in this same formate can be used.
+For example, if the file_to_load path in the os.path.join is change to point to a differnt CSV file, it would run the same.